WikiLeaks: 2010

-In February WikiLeaks published a leaked diplomatic cable from the United States Embassy in Reykjavik relating to the Icesave dispute.
+In February, WikiLeaks published a leaked diplomatic cable from the United States Embassy in Reykjavik relating to the Icesave dispute.
 The cable, known as Reykjavik 13, was the first of the classified documents WikiLeaks published among those allegedly provided to them by Chelsea Manning.

-In March WikiLeaks released a secret 32-page US Department of Defense Counterintelligence Analysis Report, written in March 2008, that discusses the leaking of material by WikiLeaks and how it could be deterred.
+In March, WikiLeaks released a secret 32-page US Department of Defense Counterintelligence Analysis Report, written in March 2008, that discusses the leaking of material by WikiLeaks and how it could be deterred.
 It also released a CIA report about the public relations strategies that would best be employed to shore up support for the Afghan war in Europe.
 The Nation referred to it as a "call to arms for a propaganda war", and Albert Stahel of the Strategic Studies Institute in Zurich told Deutsche Welle that it is "a marketing concept.
 And the object of it is to manipulate the public".

-In April a classified video of the 12 July 2007 Baghdad airstrike was released, showing two Reuters employees being fired at after the pilots mistakenly thought the men were carrying weapons, which were in fact cameras.
+A classified video of the 12 July 2007 Baghdad airstrike was released in April, showing two Reuters employees being fired at after the pilots mistakenly thought the men were carrying weapons, which were in fact cameras.
 After the men were killed, the video shows US forces firing on a family van that stopped to pick up the bodies.
 Press reports of the number killed in the attacks vary from 12 to "over 18".
 Among the dead were two journalists and two children were also wounded.

-In June Manning was arrested after alleged chat logs were given to United States authorities by former hacker Adrian Lamo, in whom she had confided.
+In June, Manning was arrested after alleged chat logs were given to United States authorities by former hacker Adrian Lamo, in whom she had confided.
 Manning reportedly told Lamo she had leaked the "Collateral Murder" video, a video of the Granai airstrike and about 260,000 diplomatic cables to WikiLeaks.
 Manning later said that before WikiLeaks, she tried approaching The Washington Post, The New York Times and Politico.